microsoft/openvmm/Guide/src/user_guide/openhcl/diag/ohcldiag_dev/pcap.md

-# PCAP based packet capture
+# Network packet capture (PCAP)

-PCAP is an industry standard format for capturing network packets. `OpenHCL` now supports PCAP based packet capture for the network packets that are going through it.
+PCAP is an industry standard format for capturing network packets.
+OpenHCL now supports PCAP based packet capture for the network packets that are going through it.

 ## Prerequisites
-* PCAP based packet capture support in `OpenHCL` came in around Nov 2023.
-The easiest way to check whether the `OpenHCL` version you are running has PCAP support or not is by running `ohcldiag-dev -h` and if the output shows an option for `packet-capture`, then the support is there.
-Otherwise, pick a newer version of `OpenHCL`.
+* PCAP based packet capture support in OpenHCL came in around Nov 2023.
+The easiest way to check whether the OpenHCL version you are running has PCAP support or not is by running `ohcldiag-dev -h` and if the output shows an option for `packet-capture`, then the support is there.
+Otherwise, pick a newer version of OpenHCL.
-* `OpenHCL` PCAP support is only for the synthetic network path.
+* OpenHCL PCAP support is only for the synthetic network path.
 It will likely not show any packets captured if a vNIC is operating in accelerated networking mode.
-If you would like to capture the network packets for a given vNIC in `OpenHCL`, disable accelerated networking on the vNIC first.
+If you would like to capture the network packets for a given vNIC in OpenHCL, disable accelerated networking on the vNIC first.

 ## Packet capture options